pawamoy/website/_drafts/2018-03-18-django-auth-server-for-shiny.md

 You should see something like the following image:

 ![screenshot-django-shiny]({{ "/assets/screenshot-django-shiny.png" | absolute_url }})

+This is it for the setup and the Django-wrapped Shiny page.
+For the rest of the tutorial, we will use pre-setup Docker configuration to try it out with NginX.

 ## Proxying Shiny requests to the Shiny app